Run Locally

 Neon

-Generous free tier (512 MB storage).
-Wakes up automatically when your app connects — no manual intervention if you haven't used it in a while.
+Generous free tier (512 MB).
+Wakes up automatically — no manual restarts.
 Best choice for most people.

 Supabase

-Free tier with 500 MB storage.
-Note: free projects pause after 7 days of inactivity and need to be manually restarted from the Supabase dashboard.
+Free tier with 500 MB.
+Note: free projects pause after 7 days of inactivity.

 CREATE EXTENSION IF NOT EXISTS vector;